-Industry trends are showing public and free wifi are essential for cities, not only for the people, but also for the connected objects
+Government industry trends are showing public and free wifi are essential for cities and communities.

 Go on Google and type “places with” and the results will need no explanation.
 “Places with wifi near me” come before anything else, including food and entertainment.